yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 First the robot moves to a waypoint **wp\_check** via an intermediate point **wp\_pre\_check** (lines 44 and 45).

-On line 46 the script commands Pick-it to load the setup file associated with the variable **setup\_check** and the product file associated with the variable **prod\_check**.
+On line 46 the script commands Pickit to load the setup file associated with the variable **setup\_check** and the product file associated with the variable **prod\_check**.

-Then on line 47 the script commands Pick-it to look for an object, again we wait until there is a response of Pick-it coming in.
+Then on line 47 the script commands Pickit to look for an object, again we wait until there is a response of Pickit coming in.

 The next step is that the robot moves to a waypoint **wp\_pre\_check** via an intermediate point \ **wp\_pre\_drop** (lines